 Also on Monday prosecutors filed a motion asking Judge Garsh to reconsider her pretrial ruling that jurors are barred from hearing about Hernandez allegedly shooting Alexander Bradley in the eye two years ago outside a Miami strip club.
 The allegation is contained in a lawsuit filed by Bradley, who is sometimes described as a Hernandez friend, against Hernandez.
 No criminal charges were ever brought in the matter.
 Judge Garsh’s pretrial ruling was expected since evidence of “prior bad acts” is generally inadmissible in a trial on grounds that such acts are irrelevant to the specific charges faced by the defendant.
 Prior bad acts can also be prejudicial to a defendant, since if jurors hear that the defendant had engaged in wrongful conduct in the past, they may be more inclined to find him guilty.

-The inadmissibility of prior bad acts and other character evidence is lost, however, when the defendant voluntarily introduces evidences about his character.
-Generally, once a defendant makes his character an issue in a trial—such as by defense attorneys arguing the defendant is a good person—the prosecution can then introduce character evidence that the defendant is not a good person.
+The inadmissibility of prior bad acts and other character evidence is lost, however, when the defendant voluntarily introduces evidence about his character.
+Generally, once a defendant makes his character an issue in a trial—such as by defense attorneys arguing a defendant is a good person—the prosecution can then introduce character evidence that the defendant is not a good person.

 The odds are against Judge Garsh changing her mind.
 First, evidence of Hernandez shooting Bradley could be highly prejudicial.
 After all, if jurors now hear that Hernandez is accused of shooting a friend in the face after being told Hernandez would never hurt a friend, the odds of a conviction would rise.
 And should jurors convict Hernandez of murdering Lloyd, Hernandez’s attorneys would surely raise Garsh admitting evidence of Hernandez shooting Bradley as grounds for an appeal.